-- In addition to universal services, carers that meet the statutory criteria will have their own care and support plan, which will include respite if needed. - All carers are offered an annual review.
+- Carers are informed of their right to a statutory Carers Assessment, to assess their own needs. - Assessments are carried out in a timely manner and at time convenient to the carer. - In addition to universal services, carers that meet the statutory criteria will have their own care and support plan, which will include respite if needed. - All carers are offered an annual review.